True (Spandau Ballet song): Recording

 The band wanted to record at Compass Point Studios in the Bahamas because of the soul music that had been recorded there; Kemp also felt that the tropical surroundings would help give the music the feeling he was trying to achieve.
 They also decided to get assistance in producing what would be True from Tony Swain and Steve Jolley, who had recently worked with Bananarama and Imagination.
 The band appreciated the use of the synth-bass on the latter's hit single "Body Talk" so much that they had Swain play the instrument on the recording of "True" instead of having Martin Kemp play electric bass.
 In describing how the change lent itself to the new sound they were after, Kemp insisted, "Martin didn't mind.
 We all loved the synth bass's sound.
 It was of its time and had a disco, funk-soul feel.
 We were trying to rebrand ourselves in a slightly different direction."

 The backing vocals for the song were recorded using a Dolby noise-reduction system, but the band decided not to use the decoder that would remove the hissing from the recording because they liked the sound of the "airy, breathy fizz on top".
 The result gave Kemp a sense of the success they would be enjoying: "When we listened to the playback in the studio, everyone suddenly started singing along, the road crew and everything.
 I think we knew then it was a number 1."

-Hadley's lead vocal was recorded with Steve Jolley producing at Red Bus Studios in Paddington after returning from Nassau.
+Tony Hadley's lead vocal was recorded with Steve Jolley producing at Red Bus Studios in Paddington after returning from Nassau.
 In his 2004 autobiography To Cut a Long Story Short, Hadley wrote, "It's quite a complicated song to sing in terms of phrasing and timing, and we soldiered on for ages before we felt we'd got it right."
 When asked in a 2017 Professor of Rock interview about the high note he reaches while singing, "Oh, I want the truth to be said," at the point between the sax solo and the final chorus, he responded, "I don't do that big note at the end now.
 I just play it down."
 The plan was to open the song with just a string synthesizer, but Swain was unhappy with how it sounded and came up with the idea of using the chorus for the beginning without the lead.
 Kemp attributed the album version's six-and-a-half-minute length to their love for the finished product with the lead vocal finally included.